khali333/Embedded-Systems-Temperature-Controlled-Fan/README.md

-# Embedded-Systems-Temperature-Controlled-Fan
+# Temperature-Controlled Fan using Arduino Uno & PWM

-An embedded system architecture of an Arduino Uno Temperature Controlled Fan System
+A closed-loop embedded system that automatically regulates fan speed based on ambient/component temperature, using an Arduino Uno, an LM35 analog temperature sensor, and Pulse Width Modulation (PWM) speed control.
+Completed as a final degree project (distinction).